Rube Goldberg: Early life and education

+and Hannah (née Cohn) Goldberg.
+He was the third of seven children, three of whom died as children; older brother Garrett, younger brother Walter, and younger sister Lillian also survived.
+Goldberg began tracing illustrations when he was four years old, and he took his only drawing lessons with a local sign painter.

 Personal life

-Goldberg was born on July 4, 1883 in San Francisco, California, to Jewish parents Max and Hannah (Cohn) Goldberg.
-He was the third of seven children, three of whom died as children; older brother Garrett, younger brother Walter, and younger sister Lillian also survived.
-Goldberg began tracing illustrations when he was four years old, and took his only drawing lessons with a local sign painter.

-In 1911, the R. L. Goldberg Building at 182–198 Gough Street, San Francisco was constructed for his widowed father to live in, as well as to collect rental income.
+In 1911, he built the R. L. Goldberg Building at 182–198 Gough Street, San Francisco, for his widowed father to live in, as well as to collect rental income.

-Goldberg married Irma Seeman on 17 October 1916.
-They lived at 98 Central Park West in New York City and had sons Thomas and George.
-During World War II, as each of his sons were heading off to college, Goldberg insisted that they change their surname because of antisemitic sentiment towards him stemming from the political nature of his cartoons.
-Thomas chose the surname of George, and his brother, also named George, followed suit.
+Goldberg married Irma Seeman on October 17, 1916.
+They lived at 98 Central Park West in New York City and had two sons: Thomas and George.
+During World War II, as each of his sons headed off to college, Goldberg insisted that they change their surname because of antisemitic sentiment toward him stemming from the political nature of his cartoons.
+Thomas chose the surname George, and his brother, whose given name was already George, followed suit.
 In adopting the same surname, George wanted to keep a sense of family cohesiveness.

 Career

 Goldberg's father was a San Francisco police and fire commissioner, who encouraged the young Reuben to pursue a career in engineering.
-Rube graduated from the University of California, Berkeley in 1904 with a degree in Engineering and was hired by the city of San Francisco as an engineer for the Water and Sewers Department.
+Rube graduated from the University of California, Berkeley, in 1904 with a degree in Engineering and was hired by the city of San Francisco as an engineer for the Water and Sewers Department.
 After six months he resigned his position with the city to join the San Francisco Chronicle where he became a sports cartoonist.
 The following year, he took a job with the San Francisco Bulletin, where he remained until he moved to New York City in 1907, finding employment as a sports cartoonist with the New York Evening Mail.